SparksSkywere/servermanager/README.md

 # Video Game Updater - Server Manager
 Powershell based video game server update manager (mostly for games)

+# Troubleshooting
+1. If this doesn't load type in "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned" into powershell with admin rights and press Y

 # Installation
 1. I have packed a helpful installer along to easily setup the locations (run "install.ps1" with powershell), If you move steamCMD re-run the install.ps1 and tell it where the new directory is as it will update all the registry keys.

 # How to use
-1. When using this program what you will need to do is either run the exe (no admin needed) | If this doesn't load type in "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned" into powershell with admin rights and press Y
-2. Edit the file "auto-app-update.ps1" and add all what is required down at the part where you need to input game information
+1. Edit the file "auto-app-update.ps1" and add all what is required down at the part where you need to input game information
     ```
     EXAMPLE WITHOUT DIR: @{ Name = "Project Zomboid"; AppID = "108600" },
     ```